 Thomas Freundlich (b.
-1975) has worked as freelance choreographer and dancer both in Finland and internationally, and has created nearly 40 works ranging from ensemble works to solos, opera and theatre productions and dance films.
+1975) is an internationally acclaimed dance filmmaker and one of Finland’s most awarded short film directors.
+Originally coming to filmmaking from dance, he has created some 40 choreographic works ranging from ensemble works to solos, opera and theatre productions and dance films.

 Freundlich graduated from the professional training program of the Finnish National Ballet school in 2001, and has furthered his dance studies in Boston and New York.
 In mime and movement theatre, his principal teachers were Adam Darius and Kazimir Kolesnik.

-Thomas Freundlich’s choreography includes several groundbreaking projects that have combined contemporary dance with industrial robots.
-These include the evening-length Human Interface, for two dancers and two robots, which was presented in 2012 at Finland’s Zodiak Centre for New Dance.
+Thomas Freundlich’s choreographic works include several groundbreaking projects that have combined contemporary dance with ABB industrial robots.
+These include the evening-length Human Interface, for two dancers and two robots, which was presented in 2012 at Finland’s Zodiak Centre for New Dance; as well as several large-scale event-choreographies utilizing both traditional six-axis robots as well as latest-generation collaborative models that enable close-range interaction with human performers.
+Mr. Freundlich also programs the robots himself.

 Motion imaging by Thomas Freundlich